-It is estimated that between 7 and 8 million Americans of all ages, or three percent of the general population, experience intellectual disabilities.
+It is estimated that between seven and eight million Americans of all ages, or 3% of the general population, experience intellectual disabilities.
 Nearly one in ten families in the U.S. are directly affected by a person with intellectual disabilities at some point in their lifetimes.

 In 1966, President Lyndon B. Johnson established The President’s Committee for People with Intellectual Disabilities (PCPID), formerly The President's Committee on Mental Retardation, to ensure the right of a “decent, dignified place in society” for people with intellectual disabilities.
 Since that time, PCPID has served as a federal advisor to the President and the Secretary of Health and Human Services on matters relating to persons with intellectual disabilities.

 PCPID promotes policies and initiatives that support independence and lifelong community inclusion.
-ACL's Administration on Intellectual and Developmental Disabilities provides oversight and support for PCPID.
+ACL provides oversight and support for PCPID.

 As an advisory committee, PCPID does not receive an appropriation from Congress to administer federal funds.
 Thus, it does not administer grants nor does it provide financial or technical assistance to individuals, groups, agencies, or organizations.